Xacfran/antimicrobial_peptides_chiroptera/README.md

 # GENE SEARCH IN GENOMES
 ## The AMPlify Pipeline

-This workflow is taken from [Li et al. 2022](https://bmcgenomics-biomedcentral-com.lib-e2.lib.ttu.edu/articles/10.1186/s12864-022-08310-4#Sec9), and has been modified to adjust to our needs.
+This workflow is taken from [Li et al. 2022](https://bmcgenomics-biomedcentral-com.lib-e2.lib.ttu.edu/articles/10.1186/s12864-022-08310-4#Sec9), and has been modified to adjusted for this project.

 ## Databases